• Skip to primary navigation

 • You can cook any type of bacon you like including pork bacon, back bacon, Canadian bacon or turkey bacon in the Instant Pot.

-• Bacon can be used for so many things including making Bacon and Veggie Egg Casserole, Bacon Aioli, topping salads and more!
+• Bacon can be used for so many things including making Bacon and Veggie Egg Casserole, Bacon Aioli, making the best bacon jerky, topping salads and more!

 Ingredients and equipment:

 • An Instant Pot - I use a 6-quart Instant Pot, but any size will work.
+Instead of an Instant Pot you can also use another brand of pressure cooker.
 However, depending on the size you might have to work in batches to cook all of your bacon or cut the bacon in half before cooking it if it doesn't fit in the pot.

 • Bacon - any type of bacon will do including pork bacon or turkey bacon.
 I personally like to use sugar free and nitrate free bacon but you can use any brand of bacon that you like or any cut that you like.